 The 2014 Proposed Budget invests in violence prevention and education and training for homeless and gang-involved young adults aged 18 to 24, filling a gap in services targeting this age group.
 Young adults have a more difficult path into the labor force if they are struggling with poverty, homelessness, crime and lack of high school completion.
-The 2014 Adopted Budget preserves education and apprenticeships in the construction industry for homeless or at-risk of homelessness young adults.
+Education and apprenticeships in the construction industry are preserved for homeless or at-risk of homelessness young adults.
 Without new resources to mitigate a federal reduction, the City will lose critical services that provide access to career training and a pathway out of poverty for young adults.
-In addition, the City will complete a one-time investment in gun violence prevention research and strategy development in partnership with Public Health - Seattle & King County.